 Create a free profile to get unlimited access to exclusive show news, updates, and more!

-From parodies of classic horror films to sketches about All Hallows Eve festivities, you never know what joke lurks around the corner while enjoying Halloween episodes of SNL.
-With 48 critically-acclaimed seasons under its belt, the Halloween episodes of SNL have cultivated hundreds of hilariously spooky sketches.
-Here are 13 shining examples.
+From parodies of classic horror films to sketches about All Hallows Eve festivities, you never know what joke lurks around the corner while enjoying an SNL Halloween episode.
+With 48 critically-acclaimed seasons under its belt, the Halloween episodes of SNL have cultivated dozens of hilariously spooky sketches.

 "A Girl's Halloween"

 "A Girl's Halloween" pokes fun at the many times we try to have a chill night only to have that night become a nightmarish ordeal.
-Let's just say Aidy Bryant, Cecily Strong, and Vanessa Bayer's choice to have a quiet night out doesn't go as planned, but the fallout is hilarious.
+These friends (played by Aidy Bryant, Cecily Strong, and Vanessa Bayer) make a choice to have a quiet night out doesn't go as planned, and the fallout is hilarious.

-Back when Stranger Things was initially taking the world by storm, SNL parodied the hit Netflix series by asking the pressing question: Where were Lucas' parents the whole time?
-Leslie Jones and Kenan Thompson step in as parents to answer that question in one of the most hilarious Halloween parodies yet.
+Back when Stranger Things was first taking the world by storm, SNL turned its lens on the hit Netflix series, asking the pressing question: Where were Lucas' parents the whole time?
+Leslie Jones and Kenan Thompson play the parents who answer that question in one of the most hilarious Halloween parodies yet.

 "Chad Horror Movie"

-Pete Davidson was the face behind numerous recurring SNL bits, but his "Chad" sketches are unparalleled.
-In his "Chad Horror Movie" sketch, spoofing Scream, Host John Mulaney attempts to challenge Chad to an insidious game, but Chad just doesn't seem as invested.
+In Pete Davidson's eight seasons as an SNL cast member, his "Chad" sketches were unparalleled.
+In his Scream-inspired "Chad Horror Movie" sketch, Host John Mulaney's character attempts to challenge Chad to an insidious game...but Chad just doesn't seem as invested.

 "A Frightening Tale"